open/close all folders

 - Played with on the SCTV "Fishin' Musician" segment - host John Candy and musical guests The Tubes are seen on a typical 16mm 'outdoors show' film leaving a little cabin; Candy narrates "There's that lodge we stayed at there, it looks small there, but it goes down four hundred feet, sleeps eight hundred..."

 - Doctor Who has the TARDIS, which is the trope namer for Bigger on the Inside, but there have been numerous cases of areas mentioned but never seen.
-For example, it has a library, and a swimming pool (which once fell into the library when the TARDIS landed on its side), a closet for the Doctor to change outfits, and even hallways, many of which are apparently past incarnations of it that came with each regeneration.
+For example, it has a library, and a swimming pool (which once fell into the library when the TARDIS landed on its side), and even hallways, many of which are apparently past incarnations of it that came with each regeneration.
 The swimming pool was also seen in the Fourth Doctor's era, when the Doctor and co are chased through the ship by Sontarans.

 - Every strategy game ever.

 - Total Annihilation and Spiritual Successor Supreme Commander are notable aversions, you can actually see the units being produced in a properly-scaled building and they have to clear the production platform before the next one can start.
 It's especially notable with certain giant units: Total Annihilation's Krogath was so big it needed it's own specialized factory to produce, and Supreme Commander's "experimental" tire units are so big they're placed and constructed like buildings.